pathminder/pathminder.github.io/_classes/stalker.md

   - name: maneuvers
     levels: [1]
     text: |
       A stalker begins his career with knowledge of six martial maneuvers.
 The disciplines available to him are Broken Blade, Solar Wind, Steel Serpent, Thrashing Dragon, and Veiled Moon.
+He also adds either Riven Hourglass or Tempest Gale to his list of available disciplines.
+If he does not have that discipline's associated skill as a class skill, he gains it as a class skill.
 Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by stalkers is considered an extraordinary ability unless otherwise noted in its description.
 His maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.
 He learns additional maneuvers at higher levels, as shown above.
 The stalker must meet a maneuver's prerequisite to learn it.

       Upon reaching 4th level, and at every even numbered stalker level after that, he can choose to learn a new maneuver in place of one he already knows.
 In effect, the stalker loses the old maneuver in exchange for the new one.
 The stalker need not replace the old maneuver with a maneuver of the same level.
 He can choose a new maneuver of any level he likes, as long as he observes his restriction on the highest-level maneuvers he knows.
 The stalker can swap only a single maneuver at any given level.
 A stalker's initiator modifier is Wisdom.